The Pulse of K-Entertainment

 What is AMPERS&ONE's God comeback about?

 AMPERS&ONE's God comeback centers on the group's fourth EP Definition, released April 8, 2026.
 The title track mixes trap production with Korean traditional motifs, including a wordplay on God and gat, the traditional Korean hat.
-The group positioned the release as a new identity chapter rather than a standard rookie comeback.
+The group framed the release as a sharper identity chapter rather than another routine rookie reset.

 How many songs are on AMPERS&ONE's Definition EP?

-Definition contains six tracks: God, Hit Me Up, What You Talking About, My Way, All Eyes on You and Tears in Your Smile.
-Korea JoongAng Daily reported that members Kamden and Mackiah contributed lyrics across all six songs, giving the EP a stronger internal authorship angle than a typical idol release.
+Definition contains six tracks: God, Hit Me Up, What You Talking About, My Way, All Eyes on You, and Tears in Your Smile.
+Korea JoongAng Daily reported that members Na Kamden and Maciah contributed lyrics across the EP, which gives the project a stronger internal authorship angle than a typical idol release.

 When does AMPERS&ONE's Born to Define tour start?

 AMPERS&ONE's first live tour, Born to Define, starts on May 2, 2026 in Seoul.
-Korea JoongAng Daily reported that the Seoul stop is scheduled before a US run, while The Korea Herald framed the tour as the next step in proving the group's performance identity after the release of Definition and God.
+Korea JoongAng Daily reported that the Seoul date comes before another US run, making the tour the natural second phase of the Definition era.
+It is also the clearest test of whether the group's concept can scale from music video styling to stage identity.

 Share This Article